 What is the advantage of a pre-submission over a traditional submission?

-If you are unsure of your regulatory strategy, pursuing a novel regulatory pathway, what to reach consensus with FDA on preclinical and clinical study requirements, a pre-submission will get you written feedback on your proposed regulatory path and requirements for testing, as well as a teleconference and informational meetings with the FDA, which may lead to a quicker approval when you do submit traditionally.
+If you are unsure of your regulatory strategy, pursuing a novel regulatory pathway, or what to reach a consensus with FDA on preclinical and clinical study requirements, a pre-submission will get you written feedback on your proposed regulatory path and requirements for testing, as well as a teleconference and informational meetings with the FDA, which may lead to a quicker approval when you do submit traditionally.

 Q: Traditional FDA 510(k) submission or FDA De Novo 510(k)?

-An international client wanted to introduce a medical device with an innovative technology to the US market.
-The novelty of the device meant that it had no predicate devices to compare to, and initial informal feedback from the FDA indicated a FDA De Novo submission as the correct path forward.
+An international client wanted to introduce a medical device with innovative technology to the US market.
+The novelty of the device meant that it had no predicate devices to compare to, and initial informal feedback from the FDA indicated an FDA De Novo submission as the correct path forward.
 If the client were to follow the FDA De Novo process it would cost them significant time and money, expenses they were not prepared to endure.
 This is why they came to RQMIS for guidance.

 - Identified the problem